containers/podman-desktop/website/docs/podman/adding-certificates-to-a-podman-machine.md

 $ podman machine ssh
 ```

-2. Switch to a root shell:
+2. Optional: Switch to a root shell only if Podman runs in the default rootless mode:

 ```sh
  $ sudo su -